qatnox/QRCode-Generator/README.md

 # QRCode-Generator
-QR-Code Generator on Java that uses ZXing Library
+QR-Code Generator on Java that uses ZXing Library to encode a text into a QR-Code.